 Human Factors Engineers and Ergonomist

-Human factors engineers and ergonomists design objects, facilities, and environments to enhance overall system performance and personal well-being.
-Most of these positions are advisory or consulting positions, so entering this field requires a master’s degree in Human Computer Interaction at the minimum.
-Where some of the other career paths are more collaborative, this path involves a lot of professional autonomy and research.
+Human factors engineers and ergonomists design objects, facilities, and environments to enhance system performance and personal well-being.
+Most of these roles are advisory or consulting positions, working across industries from healthcare to aerospace.

 Career Outlook: Human Factors Engineers and Ergonomist